yanglinjing/dsnd_p2_img_classifier/README.md

 ## Step 1.
 Load & Transform Data

-The **pre-trained **networks were trained on the ImageNet dataset where each color channel was ***normalized*** separately.
-For all three sets, the means and standad deviations of the images are normalized to what the network expects.
+The **pre-trained** networks were trained on the ImageNet dataset where each color channel was ***normalized*** separately.
+For all three sets, the means and standard deviations of the images are normalized to what the network expects.
 These values will shift each color channel to be centered at 0 and range ***from -1 to 1***.

 ```
 pretrained_mean = [0.485, 0.456, 0.406]